icecream17/tic-tac-toe-grow-for-website/README.md

 ![Lots of moves have been played, O has won with a sideways checkmark.](https://user-images.githubusercontent.com/58114641/99096744-448ab900-259c-11eb-89b2-2d57672b40f9.png)
 ![Easy 7 in a row win.
 All moves by X are in the 7 in a row.](https://user-images.githubusercontent.com/58114641/99097026-a21f0580-259c-11eb-9955-e3f7d6663132.png)

-There's a more detailed explanation if you scroll down: https://icecream17.github.io/Stuff/Tic%20Tac%20Toe%20Grow/game.html
+There's a more detailed explanation if you scroll down in the website itself.

 ## Todo